Cizlin/InfiniteHiddenItemViewer/README.md

 - Running the script will update the existing cache, so the cache needs to be up-to-date before running the script.

 ## More questions?
 Splendid!
 I would be happy to assist.
 If you have any questions or experience any difficulties while getting these scripts to work, feel free to reach out to me!
 I run the Infinite News website (haloinfinitenews.com) and am very active in its associated Discord channel: https://discord.gg/C2QcsjS6v5.
-You can also find me under the username Cizlin#5738 on Discord.
+You can also find me under the username Cizlin on Discord.